danrouse/beatsaber-quest-modding-guide/README.md

 Hooks are the primary way of interfacing with the game.
 You find a method that the game calls, and run some of your code whenever that method is called.
 The hooks themselves are written in two parts.
 First, you create the hook using `MAKE_OFFSET_HOOKLESS`, then you install the hook at load-time using `INSTALL_HOOK_OFFSETLESS`.

-TOOD: (from sc2ad) it should also be very clear that messing up args in your hooks is a cause of GREAT PROBLEMS
-TODO: (from sc2ad) self_reference is ONLY the case in instance methods, others e.g. static methods drop the arg

-`MAKE_OFFSET_HOOKLESS` takes the args: `hook_name, return_type, self_reference, ...args`, where `hook_name` is whatever you want it to be, `return_type` is the actual type that the original function returns, `self_reference` points to the original object being hooked, and `...args` is all of the arguments passed to the original method.
+`MAKE_OFFSET_HOOKLESS` takes the args: `hook_name, return_type, ...args`, where `hook_name` is whatever you want it to be, `return_type` is the actual type that the original function returns, and `...args` is all of the arguments passed to the original method.
+When hooking an instance method, the first argument will always be a pointer to the class instance itself, and this self-reference is _not_ included in the number of args specified when installing the hook.

-Hooks replace the original function call, so you generally need to call the original function at some point in your hook.
-In `void` functions, you'll usually call this at the start:
+Hooks effectively replace the original function call, so you generally need to call the original function at some point in your hook.
+In `void` functions, you'll *usually* call this at the start (though if you're overriding values then you'll necessarily call it later):
 ```c++
 MAKE_OFFSET_HOOKLESS(MyHook, void, Il2CppObject* self, SomeType arg1, SomeType arg2) {
   MyHook(self, arg1, arg2);